mithril-security/blindai/docs/docs/getting-started/why-blindai.md

 The issue is that, when sending data to that startup, no technical guarantee can be provided that the confidential medical information contained in those audios will not be compromised.
 Data can be encrypted in transit, and even if the startup uses a secure Cloud, it can still be put at risk because it will be in clear in memory before being analyzed for transcription by the AI model.
 Therefore the hospital has to entrust their data to this startup which might not have put in place the proper security measures to ensure data confidentiality.

 This key security flaw often cuts off this type of collaboration from the get go.
-The hospital would likely refuse to send their medical data to the SaaS startup, especially if they are at an early stage and don’t have the resources yet to invest in security.
+The hospital would likely refuse to send their medical data to the AI startup.
 Being able to use speech-to-text could have saved many hours for the hospital’s personnel and benefit the startup, but healthcare data security is just too sensitive to take any risk.

-Now, what if we could allow the startup to provide their service while guaranteeing minimal risk for the hospital?
+This is where BlindAI comes in.
+Using BlindAI Core, the AI company could serve their AI model in a highly isolated computing environment, a [Trusted Execution Environment](confidential_computing.md), which ensures no-one, including their employees, can access the hospital's data.
+This allows this kind of collaboration to go ahead to the great benefit of both parties.

+## Next steps

+To find out more about the Confidential technologies behind BlindAI, check out our [guide to Confidential Computing](confidential_computing.md).

+To get see a hands-on demo of how you can use the BlindAI API, check out our [Quick Tour](./quick-tour.ipynb)!